TheMaster1127/HTVM/README.md

 1.  **Creating Custom Programming Languages:** Its primary purpose is to let users define their *own* syntax, keywords, operators, and overall language structure.
 2.  **Multi-Target Code Generation:** Translating code written in a user's custom HTVM language into 15 different standard programming languages (C++, Python, JS, etc.).
 3.  **Simplifying Development:** Making coding more intuitive and potentially faster by allowing personalized syntax and aiming to reduce library import boilerplate through built-in functions.
 You can add your own, too.
-4.  **Exploring New Paradigms:** Introducing concepts like OSP (Objectively Simplified Programming) as alternatives to traditional approaches.
+4.  **Exploring New Methodology For Structuring Code:** Introducing concepts like OSP (Ordinal Struct Programming) as alternatives to traditional approaches.
 5.  **Bridging Abstraction and Native Code:** Providing [Programming Blocks](https://github.com/TheMaster1127/HTVM/blob/main/DOCUMENTATION.md#programming-blocks) as a mechanism to include target-specific code seamlessly when HTVM's abstractions aren't enough or native features are required.
 6.  **Inter-HTVM Conversion:** Enabling conversion *between different HTVM language syntaxes*, allowing collaboration even when individuals use personalized versions of HTVM.